Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 { It is important to note here that such a mean-field expansion is equivalent to defining a restrictive condition on p-wave Cooper pairing in our system.
 Fermions on adjacent sites will have a non-zero pairing contribution only if there is an imbalance of bosons on these sites.
 Also note that our mean-field expansion preserves a global $U(1)_\psi\times U(1)_\phi$ symmetry, where the $U(1)_\psi$ symmetry is described by $\psi(x)\rightarrow e^{i\theta_\psi}\psi(x)$ for a fermionic field $\psi(x)$ and a $U(1)_\phi$ symmetry is described by $\phi(x)\rightarrow e^{i\theta_\phi}\phi(x)$ for a bosonic field $\phi(x)$.
 The $U(1)_\psi\times U(1)_\phi$ symmetry of the composite Fermi-Bose system described by $\psi^*(x) \phi(x)\rightarrow e^{i(\theta_\phi-\theta_\psi)}\psi^*(x)\phi(x)$ is then conserved if we take $\theta_\psi=\theta_\phi$.
 Such a symmetry is similarly seen in a Bose-Fermi realization of a two-channel model of Feshbach resonance \cite{Ludwig}.
-This is highly different from a purely fermionic Majorana system, where the particles described by the Eddington-Majorana equation break a global phase with the inclusion of a mass term, and are, hence, completely neutral \cite{Duff}.
+This is highly different from a purely fermionic Majorana model, where the particles described by the Eddington-Majorana equation break a global phase with the inclusion of a mass term, and are, hence, completely neutral \cite{Duff}.
 This is also different from Kitaev's original formulation, where a Hamiltonian with localized Majorana zero modes breaks a $U(1)$ symmetry from a mixing of the two modes $\gamma_j^{(1)}$ and $\gamma_j^{(2)}$.
 In our low-temperature system, however, mutual annihilation cannot occur for a system described by a purely anti-symmetric wave function, and thus we must consider an emergent symmetric contribution which subsequently permits the emergent composite particles to couple to a $U(1)$ gauge potential \footnote{We thank Debanjan Chowdhury for making this point.}.
-To include mutual annihilation and a well-defined particle number in a condensed matter realization of a free Majorana fermion gas, we must then forgo absolute neutrality of our composite particles.
-Nevertheless, even though the composite Bose-Fermi pairs are not neutral, the effect on the fermionic portion of the Hilbert space remains the same as that of the Kitaev-Majorana formalism; i.e., the fermionic component remains self-hermitian.
+To simultaneously include mutual annihilation and a well-defined particle number in a condensed matter realization of self-conjugate fermions, we must forgo absolute neutrality of our composite particles.
+Nevertheless, even though the composite Bose-Fermi pairs are not neutral, the effect on the fermionic portion of the Hilbert space remains the same as that of the Kitaev-Majorana formalism; i.e., the fermionic component remains self-conjugate.
+In this way, we might say that the Majorana-Schwinger representation weakly "sacrifices" absolute self-conjugacy of the Majorana fermions in favor of building a closed form of the statistical distribution function.
 The bosonic restriction on p-wave Cooper pairing and the subsequent coupling of each neutral Majorana fermion to a bosonic pair allows us to study the mutual annihilation hinted at in cosmological and subatomic particle phenomenon in a coherent theory of quantum statistics.
-It is also worth noting that the absolute neutrality of a "true" Majorana fermion is a sufficient but not necessary condition, as the Majorana fermion might interact via some electromagnetic toroidal dipole moment or some "hidden" $U(1)$ gauge interaction considered in the context of atomic dark matter \cite{Anapole, Fitzpatrick, Rosetti, Feldman, Cline}.
+It is also worth noting that the absolute neutrality of a fundamental, Standard Model Majorana fermion is a sufficient but not necessary condition, as the Majorana fermion might interact via some electromagnetic toroidal dipole moment or some "hidden" $U(1)$ gauge interaction considered in the context of atomic dark matter \cite{Anapole, Fitzpatrick, Rosetti, Feldman, Cline}.

 We can interpret the above condition for a conserved $U(1)_\psi\times U(1)_\phi$ symmetry by writing down the time derivative of these phases in terms of the fermionic and bosonic components' chemical potentials\footnote{Such a derivation is analogous to Feynman's explanation of Josephson tunneling in a superconducting junction \cite{Feynman}.}: